deut-erium/ctf-tutorials/_posts/2020-07-15-What Are CTFs?.md

 These are typically very short (typically an hour) and have strong emphasis on penetration testing.
 The most interesting aspect of these CTFs is that they can be livestreamed and spectated.
 Whats more fun than seeing hacking live!
 [TryHackMe](https://tryhackme.com/games/koth) has been promoting and organizing these events and one can join a game every 15 minutes!

+## Categories
+CTFs cover a wide spectrum of aspects related to cybersecurity and programming in general.
+Note that sometimes a clear distinction between category can not be made as tasks require a mixed set of skills.

+### Cryptography
+[Cryptography](https://en.wikipedia.org/wiki/Cryptography) is a study of secrets.
+These CTF challenges can cover anything from some old classical cipher(aka caesar) and encodings, breaking self-rolled/poorly designed or implemented cryptographic protocols to implementing new cryptographic attacks based on recent papers/publications.
+These challenges can involve heavy mathematical and theoretical concepts.

+### Reverse Engineering

+### Binary Exploitation

+### Web Exploitation

+### OSINT (Open Source INTelligence)

+### Forensics

+### Steganography

+### Penetration Testing

+### Mobile Security

+### Game Hacking

+### Programming?